Arizona state senator slammed for Buffalo shooting comments

 Only three members voted not to open the ethics probe, including Rogers and Republican Sen. Warren Petersen, who said he hadn’t even heard of the controversy when he walked onto the Senate floor.
 Republican Sen. Kelly Townsend, who is challenging Rogers in the GOP primary after redistricting put both in the same district, also opposed the ethics probe.

-Townsend said Rogers’ comments were an embarrassment to the state and the Republican Party and added to the pain that the families of those killed in Buffalo.
+Townsend said Rogers’ comments were an embarrassment to the state and the Republican Party and added to the pain of the families of those killed in Buffalo.

 “But she has a right to make them,” Townsend said.
 “I have to defend a person’s right to say ugly things.
 That’s why the First Amendment exists.
 It doesn’t exist for the kind words — it exists for the ugly words.”